-- A. The work is performed in addition to a normal full load. - B. No qualified person is available to perform the work as part of the normal load. - C. The project, program, or activity budget includes sufficient funds to cover such compensation. - D. Spending guidelines provided by the funding agency permit such compensation, or explicit written permission is granted. - E. The additional duties of the faculty member shall not constitute a load so heavy as to interfere with the performance of regular duties. - F. Prior approval is obtained from the department chair, college dean, and Provost/Vice President for Academic Affairs.
+A. The work is performed in addition to a normal full load;

+B. No qualified person is available to perform the work as part of the normal load;

+C. The project, program, or activity budget includes sufficient funds to cover such compensation;

+D. Spending guidelines provided by the funding agency permits such compensation, or explicit written permission is granted particularly for overload and supplemental pay;

+E. The additional duties of the faculty member shall not constitute a load so heavy as to interfere with the performance of regular duties; and

+F. Prior approval is obtained from the department chair, college dean, and Provost and Vice President for Academic Affairs and Research.
 The Office of Sponsored Programs verifies availability of funds.
 Funded programs and projects that are approved with release time are expected to be implemented according to the grant agreement.
 Approval to convert release time to overload or supplementary pay must be approved and will only be approved in extenuating circumstances.